 Cloud computing provides access to powerful, scalable, and versatile computer resources over the internet for a variety of purposes.
 Common uses are hosting websites, streaming media, providing email services, and data storage and analysis.
 Because cloud computing infrastructure is shared, computing power is available for a much lower cost than owning and maintaining these systems independently.

-A shift to cloud computing can reduce IT infrastructure costs, enable collaboration by leveraging remotely accessible centralized storage, increase security, and supply flexibility for shifting customer needs.
+Some of the benefits of cloud computing are reduction in IT infrastructure costs, enable collaboration by leveraging remotely accessible centralized storage, increase security, and supply flexibility for shifting customer needs.
 As your business or startup grows cloud computing can contribute to your economy of scale.

-Cloud is divided into three models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+Cloud technology is divided into three types of cloud computing models: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).

 Software as a Service is one or more applications that run on a cloud-based server and can be accessed by users on-demand.
 Salesforce CRM, Google Office, and Trello are examples of Software as a Service.

-Platform as a Service is the underlying development and/or runtime stack that software services are built on.
-Examples would be web servers, development frameworks, and managed and orchestrated containers.
+Platform as a Service is the underlying development and/or runtime stack to build software services.
+Examples include web servers, development frameworks, and managed and orchestrated containers.

 Infrastructure as a Service means you rent the network and server resources from a provider for your own use.
 This is the foundational model of cloud computing.
 Linode is an example of IaaS.
 You can create PaaS and/or SaaS solutions on IaaS.

 A public cloud shares computing resources between the subscribers of the cloud provider’s services.
 The infrastructure is owned and maintained by the service provider.
 Linode , Amazon, Azure are examples of some popular public cloud providers.